-This Interim Report is divided into three parts.
+This report is divided into four parts.
 Part One describes the Review's scope and process.
 It also sets out the framework that will be used to evaluate ward boundary and council structure concepts.

 Part Two provides an overview of the four broad categories of choices at the core of the Review (the size of council, the method by which councillors are elected, the number of wards and the design of ward boundaries).
 Stakeholder and public feedback on the four choices are integrated into the discussion.
+As set out in the Review's Terms of Reference, Part Two also includes a discussion of ranked ballot voting and voting method (internet, telephone, mail, in person).
+As set out in more detail below, we do not recommend moving ahead with ranked ballots at this time.

-Part Three uses the Evaluation Framework coupled with our research as well as public consultations to provide an analysis of the 12 different ward and council structure concepts, including the status quo.
-Appendix "B" includes a one page summary of the 12 different concepts.
+Part Three uses the Evaluation Framework coupled with our research as well as public consultations to provide an analysis of the 13 different ward and council structure concepts, including the status quo.
+Appendix "B" includes a one page summary of the 13 different concepts.